-Ragic, Inc. started marketing Ragic in 2010 and elected to do so from a multi-tenant hosted platform.
+Ragic, Inc. started marketing Ragic software in 2010 and elected to do so from a multi-tenant hosted platform.
 However, as the platform’s profile increased, so did the volume of distributed denial of service (DDoS) attacks by individuals or groups.
-By late 2015, Ragic, Inc. started to experience some network instability that affected the service provided to customers.
+By late 2015, Ragic started to experience some network instability that affected the service provided to customers.

-On Christmas Day that year, disruption caused by the DDoS attacks escalated and by 2 January 2016, customers and the Ragic, Inc. support team reported they were unable to connect to the company’s servers.
-By the afternoon, the platform provider had effectively shut down traffic to its primary datacentre, which meant none of the Ragic, Inc. servers were visible to the company or its customers.
+On Christmas Day that year, disruption caused by the DDoS attacks escalated and by 2 January, 2016, customers and the Ragic support team reported they were unable to connect to the company’s servers.
+By the afternoon, the platform provider had effectively shut down traffic to its primary data centre, which meant none of the Ragicservers were visible to the company or its customers.
 “In the end, there was nothing we could do but wait until the provider resolved the issue,” says Kuo.

-While waiting for Ragic to be restored, Kuo decided Ragic, Inc. should at least understand the implications of moving its servers to another environment.
-Having previously used a cloud service offered by a multinational company, he elected to quickly review the Google Cloud compute product.
+While waiting for service to be restored, Kuo decided Ragic should at least understand the implications of moving its servers to another environment.
+Having previously used a cloud service offered by a multinational company, he elected to quickly review Google Compute Engine.

-“The interface for Compute Engine within Google Cloud Platform (GCP) was considerably more modern and intuitive than the interface of the equivalent product on the other service,” says Kuo.
-“In fact the entire cloud platform was more modern and clearly designed with much less ‘baggage’ than the alternative.”
+“The interface for Google Compute Engine within Google Cloud Platform (GCP) was considerably more modern and intuitive than the interface of the equivalent product on the other service,” says Kuo.
+“In fact, the entire cloud platform was more modern and clearly designed with much less baggage than the alternative.”

-Furthermore, Google operated a data centre in Taiwan where nearly one third (30 percent) of Ragic, Inc.’s customers are based.
-“This means the connections for those customers in particularly will be a lot better and for a variety of reasons, including data sovereignty and support, they prefer to have a datacentre in their own country,” says Kuo.
+Furthermore, Google operated a data centre in Taiwan where nearly one third (30%) of Ragic customers are based.
+“This means the connections for those customers in particular will be a lot better and for a variety of reasons, including data sovereignty and support, they prefer to have a data centre in their own country,” says Kuo.

-Finally, Ragic, Inc. welcomed the ease of accessing Compute Engine functionality that encrypted data at rest, which the company viewed as extremely important in protecting the enterprise-grade data used on its service.
-Compute Engine’s ease of use enabled Ragic, Inc. to migrate from its existing platform to a stable and secure environment in just one night.
-“We found it extremely easy to set up virtual compute instances in Compute Engine,” says Kuo.
-“On the night of 2 January 2016, I was able to use the brief moments that our connection to our incumbent provider was available to set up all of our servers in Compute Engine and move our data across to Google.”
+The ease of use of Google Compute Engine enabled Ragic to migrate from its existing platform to a stable and highly secure environment in just one night.
+“We found it extremely easy to set up virtual compute instances in Google Compute Engine,” says Kuo.
+“On the night of 2 January, 2016, I was able to use the brief moments that our connection to our incumbent provider was available to set up all of our servers in Google Compute Engine and move our data across to Google.”